-For the past week, the LifeMiles program has been offering a bonus on purchased miles.
+For the past couple of weeks, the LifeMiles program has been offering a bonus on purchased miles.
 Their publicly available promotion offers up to a 125% bonus when you buy miles.

 LifeMiles ordinarily sells miles for ~3.3 cents each, so if you max out the promotion and buy miles with a 140% bonus, you’re paying just 1.375 cents per purchased mile, which is a fantastic value.

 Again, this special OMAAT promotion is only valid through today, March 14, 2019.
 To take advantage of it you need to register on this page, and then you should immediately see the increased bonus when you try to buy LifeMiles (in the past you needed to wait 24 hours to buy miles at the lower price, but that is no longer the case).
 Just make sure you actually see the correct bonus when you go to buy miles.

 LifeMiles processes mileage purchases directly, meaning that buying miles with them qualifies as airfare spend.
 Therefore you’ll want to consider using one of the following cards for your purchase, since they offer the following bonus miles for airfare spend: